IIIF/api/source/api/extension/navplace/index.md

 ### 4.1 GeoJSON-LD on the Web

 The choice to use GeoJSON-LD is not arbitrary.
 It is the primary geocoordinate data format supported by web-based maps.
 Too often, poorly formatted datasets are programmatically transformed into GeoJSON as a shim into web-based map platforms in order to preserve the original data format.
-This specification drives implementers to have geocoordinate data saved as GeoJSON-LD when it is intended for use on the web.
+This extension drives implementers to have geocoordinate data saved as GeoJSON-LD when it is intended for use on the web.
 This practice removes barriers for interoperable geocoordinate data as well as promotes the robust functionality of prior, current, and upcoming web-based map platform developments.

 ### 4.2 IIIF Cookbook

-The [IIIF Cookbook](https://iiif.io/api/cookbook/) serves as a place to exemplify implementations of digital objects under IIIF Presentation API 3.
+The [IIIF Cookbook](https://iiif.io/api/cookbook/) exemplifies implementations of digital objects under IIIF Presentation API 3.
 IIIF Cookbook recipes exemplifying use of the `navPlace` property are under development.
 This specification will update to include links to those recipes as they are published.

 ## Appendices